Paul-Ladyman/dnd-battle-tracker/README.md

 ## Features

 * Works entirely offline.
-* Create a list of creatures who are involved in combat by adding a name, initiative score and optionally health points for each one.
+* Create a list of creatures who are involved in combat by adding a name, initiative score and health points for each one.
+* Track creature status pre- and post-battle so active conditions carry into battle and persist when its over.
 * Automatically order creatures by their initiative.
 * Keep track of who's turn it is as combat progresses as well as what the current round is and how long combat has lasted.
 * Keep track of creature conditions and any additional notes and how long they have been applied.